credibledoc/credible-doc/substitution-doc/src/main/resources/template/doc/README.md

 Change directory

-    cd substitution-doc\target
+    cd substitution-doc

-Create a log file.
-This log will be used as a recording of the tool behaviour.
+Launch the application

-    java -jar &&beginPlaceholder {
+    java -jar target/&&beginPlaceholder {
                   "className": "org.credibledoc.substitution.doc.module.substitution.jar.SubstitutionDocJarNameContentGenerator",
                   "description": "Current name of the substitution-doc-X.X.X.jar."
               } &&endPlaceholder

-As a result, the `target/generated` folder with a new README.md and SVG files is generated.
+As a result, the `target/generated/doc` folder with the new README.md file and `target/generated/doc/img` with SVG file generated.

+Please inspect these generated files in the `target/generated/doc` folder.

 ## Templates used for generation of this documentation
 This documentation is generated from these templates: